Skip to Content

 • Spray inside the slow cooker pot with cooking spray or lightly grease.

-• Turn slow cooker to low and cook for a minimum of 10 hours.
+• Turn slow cooker to low and cook for a minimum of 8 hours or keep on high for a further 5 hours.
 Bean Jar can be cooked for up to 24 hours, I usually cook mine for 16 hours.

 Pam Gidney